Generic name: tirofiban [ tye-roe-FYE-ban ]

 Brand name: Aggrastat

 Dosage form: intravenous solution (250 mcg/mL; 50 mcg/mL)

 Tirofiban is used to prevent blood clots or heart attack in people with severe chest pain or other conditions, and in those who are undergoing a procedure called angioplasty (to open blocked arteries).

 Tirofiban may also be used for purposes not listed in this medication guide.

-You should not receive this medication if you are allergic to tirofiban, or if you have:
+You should not be treated with tirofiban if you are allergic to it, or if you have:

 any active internal bleeding (stomach, intestines, etc);

 a history of bleeding or blood-clotting disorder;